GervinFung/SimpleParallelChessAI/README.md

 7. Show captured piece
 8. Show AI thinking progress bar
 9. Undo previous move
+10. Multithread feature depends on the number of cores of a pc, the greater the better/faster AI can think

 NOTE: **if AI move is undo, press its piece so AI can move again**